oer4sdi/OER-DigiKarto-StoryMap/README.md

 You are free to use, alter and reproduce the tutorial (H5P content, textual documents, graphics) under the terms of the CC-BY-SA 4.0 license.
 Any code provided with the tutorial can be used under the terms of the MIT license.
 ## Authors and Funding
 This Tutorial has been developed in the context of the OER4SDi project at the Institute for Geoinformatics, University of Münster.
-Authors are Severin Krohne
+Authors are Severin Krohne, Tim Ciroth, Jan Stenkamp, Albert Remke

 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.